bright/new-www/content/blog/ai-agents-comparison-from-ios-dev-perspective.md

 language: en
 ---

+Github Copilot was one of the earliest LLM powered tools helping developers with their everyday chores.
+It was also quite early to support Xcode (first by third party and later by first party plugins).
+Due to that and few other factors (copilot being endorsed in one of my projects as well as having educational license for it) I ended up using it in my AI supercharged coding endeavour.
+In iOS development I was mostly using Copilot in autocomplete mode and never really dove deep into agentic coding with it.

 ## TL;DR

 GitHub copilot ended up being the worst across all agents.
 Claude Code may be easy default choice for Apple developer.
 You can go directly to [summary](/blog/ai-agents-comparison-from-ios-dev-perspective/#summary) to see what I have chosen for myself.

-## Context

-Github Copilot was one of the earliest LLM powered tools helping developers with their everyday chores.
-It was also quite early to support Xcode (first by third party and later by first party plugins).
-Due to that and few other factors (copilot being endorsed in one of my projects as well as having educational license for it) I ended up using it in my AI supercharged coding endeavour.
-In iOS development I was mostly using Copilot in autocomplete mode and never really dove deep into agentic coding with it.

 ## Moar AI